720kb/angular-fx/Readme.md

 <a href="#" ngfx-pulse="3 > 2" class="infinite">Pulse continuously</a>
 ```

-##Contributingfx
+##Contributing

-We will be much grate if you help us makingfx this project to grow up.
+We will be much grate if you help us making this project to grow up.
-Feel free to contribute by forkingfx, openingfx issues, pull requests etc.
+Feel free to contribute by forking, opening issues, pull requests etc.

 ## License